Belgian lion: Origin

+The Kingdom of Belgium decided to base its coat of arms and flag on the symbols used by the short-lived United Belgian States.
+These emerged after the Belgians fought off Austrian rule over the southern Netherlands.
+The Duchy of Brabant had taken the lead in this (Brabant) Revolution, the uprising against Emperor Joseph II, and subsequently dominated the United Belgian States.
+Therefore, the Brabant Lion (Leo Belgicus) came to symbolize the entire federation, and eventually Belgium as well.

+History

-The choice of using a lion as a heraldic symbol in the Duchy of Brabant (1183 – 1795) and the Southern Netherlands has a deep historic meaning.
-The lion was mostly used in the Middle Ages and was one of the most popular heraldic animals in Europe, mostly because it stood for power, courage and Royalty.
-As king of all animals was the lion the ideal symbol for Kingdoms, Duchies and Counties.
+The choice of the lion as a heraldic symbol in the Duchy of Brabant (1183-1795) and the Low Countries has deep historical and symbolic roots.
+The lion became one of the most popular heraldic animals in heraldry during the Middle Ages, primarily because it represented strength, courage, and royal dignity.
+As the "king of beasts" the lion was the ideal symbol for princes and knights who wanted to display their power and bravery.

-In the Southern Netherlands was the lion an important heraldic emblem for different Kingdoms.
-In the County of Flanders (862-1795), A Black lion on a yellow shield was first used by Philip of Alsace (1168 - 1191).
-The lion was used by various other Kingdoms in the Southern Netherlands such as: Hainaut, Namur, Limburg and many more.
+In the Low Countries, the lion became an important heraldic emblem for several principalities.
+For the County of Flanders (862-1795), a black lion on a yellow shield was introduced by Philip of Alsace (1168-1191), Count of Flanders.
+Other principalities, such as Hainaut, Namur, Limburg, and Luxembourg, also incorporated a lion into their coats of arms.

-Brabantian Lion carried by Floris de Merode, Baron of Leefdael during the Funeral of Albert VII.
-This emblem of the dukes of Brabant is now the coat of arms of Belgium.

-The Brabantian lion, A golden lion on a black shield, it was adopted around 1190 by the Duchy of Brabant en would later become the basis of the Leo Belgicus and the Belgian coat of arms and flag.
+The Brabant Lion, a golden lion on a black shield, was adopted around 1190 by the Dukes of Brabant and would later form the basis for the Belgian coat of arms.